census-ecosystem/opencensus-experiments/interoptest/README.md

   - **HTTP Transport**: Use
      - method: POST
      - path: `/test/request`
-     - Payload: TestRequest protobuf
+     - Payload: TestRequest protobuf in textformat
-     - Header: 'Content-type=application/x-protobuf: messageType=X.Y.Z'
 - Enable tracing for all services.
 - Register all services with Test Coordinator on boot up along with host and port.
 Port can be static as long as there are no conflicts.